-|Debugging with GDB|
+|Debugging with GDB: Tracepoint Packets|

-Here we describe the packets gdb uses to implement tracepoints (see Tracepoints).
+Here we describe the packets GDB uses to implement tracepoints (see Tracepoints).

 In the series of action packets for a given tracepoint, at most one can have an ‘S’ before its first action.
 If such a packet is sent, it and the following packets define “while-stepping” actions.
 Any prior packets define ordinary actions — that is, those taken when the tracepoint is first hit.
 If no action packet has an ‘S’, then all the packets in the series specify ordinary tracepoint actions.